vanita5/mastodon-api/README.md

 ## `var M = new Mastodon(config)`

 Create a `Mastodon` instance that can be used to make requests to Mastodon's APIs.
-Currently only supports oauth2 access tokens (no username/password auth) for security reasons.

-I advise that you use the [oauth](https://www.npmjs.com/package/oauth) package to get the user's access_token.
-More information about how to do that is [on the wiki](https://github.com/jessicahayley/node-mastodon/wiki/Getting-an-access_token-with-the-oauth-package).
-You'll need to [register your app](https://github.com/tootsuite/mastodon/blob/master/docs/Using-the-API/API.md#oauth-apps) on Mastodon first as well.

 If authenticating with user context, `config` should be an object of the form:
 ```